Prince-K-Ado/ist303_spr25_software_development/slides/week04_slides_Lub_funcObj.md

 You can also use _localhost_ in place of 127.0.0.1 above as that is always the address of the localhost.

 ---
-## Flask App Part 2, cont'd
-Issue with code execution: returns an error while all code is correct.
+## Windows code execution
+Problem: correct code results in errors

-Opening the .py file in IDE shows an import issue with flask, even though flask is installed and virtual env active.
+Symptom: opening the .py file in IDE shows an import issue with flask, even though flask is installed and virtual env active

 Windows powershell - check your code execution policy:
 `Get-ExecutionPolicy`

-You want this to read "RemoteSigned" to be able to execute scripts.
+**You want this to read "RemoteSigned" to be able to execute scripts.**
 Open powershell with admin privileges (right-click, run as admin):
 `Set-ExecutionPolicy RemoteSigned`

 ---
 ## Play button in VS Code

-- 'play' button in VS Code to run python files may result in:
+Allows you to run a file without any terminal commands

+Issue:
-_"requires ipykernel and pip package..."_
+- play button results in _"requires ipykernel and pip package..."_

-switch from 'run in interactive' to 'run in terminal'
+Solution 1: switch from 'run in interactive' to 'run in terminal' Solution 2: install ipykernel and VS code extension

 . . ._what is the difference?_